Longdendale High School are expecting the GCSE Summer 2022 exams to go ahead. Please check this page for the most up to date information.

 Exam Board Information

-Listed below are the examination boards used by the school with relevant subjects below them.
+Listed below are the examination boards used by the school.

 Please click on the exam board logo to go to the website.